U-Boot-EFI/lf2initrd/lf2_initrd.rst

 Since the FilePathList[1-N] is OS specific we can define a range of N were the user can add his initrd(s) path(s) when defining the Boot#### options.

+Once the firmware is ready to boot the volatile BootCurrent variable will point to the Boot#### option that was used.
-The EFI Bootloader must scan the device paths.
+The EFI Bootloader may scan the device paths of the corresponding  Boot#### variable.
 If a file is present, the bootloader may install the necessary protocol.

-Once the he kernel efi-stub discovers the protocol and tries to load an initrd, the EFI firmware must locate the file(s) via the device paths in the EFI_LOAD_OPTION and copy the buffer into the kernel provided memory.
+Once (and if) the kernel efi-stub discovers the protocol and tries to load an initrd, the EFI firmware must locate the file(s) via the device paths in the EFI_LOAD_OPTION of the correct Boot#### variable and copy the buffer into the kernel provided memory.